TAG: Task-based Accumulated Gradients for Lifelong learning: Experiments

-We report the following metrics by evaluating the model on the held-out test set: \begin{itemize} \item \textbf{Accuracy} \cite{lopez2017gradient}: It is the average test accuracy when the model has been trained sequentially up to task $t$.
-If $a_{t,\tau}$ is the accuracy on test set of task $\tau$ when the current task is $t$, it is defined as, $ A_t = \frac{1}{t}\sum\limits_{\tau=1}^t a_{t,\tau} $. \item \textbf{Forgetting} \cite{chaudhry2018riemannian}: It is the average forgetting that occurs after the model is trained on the all tasks.
-It is the decrease in performance of each task from their peak accuracy to their accuracy after training on the latest task $t$ and is defined as, \\ $ F_t = \frac{1}{t-1}\sum\limits_{\tau=1}^{t-1} \max_{t' \in \{1,...,t-1\}} (a_{t',\tau} - a_{t,\tau}) $. \item \textbf{Learning Accuracy (LA)} \cite{riemer2018learning}: It is the measure of learning capability when the model sees a new task in the stream.
-If $t$ is the latest task learned in the stream, it is defined as, $ L_t = \frac{1}{t}\sum\limits_{\tau=1}^{t} a_{\tau,\tau} $. \end{itemize}
+We report the following metrics by evaluating the model on the held-out test set: \textbf{(i)} \textbf{Accuracy} \citep{lopez2017gradient} i.e., average test accuracy when the model has been trained sequentially up to the latest task, \textbf{(ii)} \textbf{Forgetting} \citep{chaudhry2018riemannian} i.e., decrease in performance of each task from their peak accuracy to their accuracy after training on the latest task and \textbf{(iii)} \textbf{Learning Accuracy (LA)} \citep{riemer2018learning} i.e., average accuracy for each task immediately after it is learned.
+The overall goal is to maximise the average test \textbf{Accuracy}.
+Further, a LLL algorithm should also achieve high \textbf{LA} while maintaining a low value of \textbf{Forgetting} because it should learn the new task better without compromising its performance on the previous tasks (see Appendix \ref{exp_details}).

 We report the above metrics on the best hyper-parameter combination obtained from a grid-search.
-The overall implementation of the above setting is based on the code provided by \cite{mirzadeh2020understanding}.
+The overall implementation of the above setting is based on the code provided by \citep{mirzadeh2020understanding}.
 The details of the grid-search and other implementation details corresponding to all experiments described in our paper are given in Appendix \ref{hyper}.

-For all the experiments described in this section, we train the model for single epoch per task.
+For all the experiments described in this section, we train the model for a single epoch per task.
 Results for multiple epochs per task are given in Appendix \ref{multi_pass}.
-Similar to \cite{chaudhry2019tiny,mirzadeh2020understanding}, the mini-batch size is fixed to $10$ for \textbf{Split-CIFAR100}, \textbf{Split-miniImageNet}, \textbf{Split-CUB}.
-We set mini-batch size to $64$ for \textbf{5-dataset} following \cite{serra2018overcoming}.
 All the performance results reported are averaged over five runs.